 Place the tray in the freezer for about 5 minutes to let the caramel set.

-SEVEN.
-Pour a spoonful of chocolate over each caramel cluster.
-Before the chocolate sets you can press half a pecan on the top or sprinkle with salt.
+- Pour a spoonful of chocolate over each caramel cluster.
+Before the chocolate sets you can press half a pecan on the top or sprinkle with sea salt.

 Storage & Freezing

-Freezing turtles is quite easy and it’s actually the best way to store them.
+Freezing: Freezing turtle candy is quite easy and it’s actually the best way to store them.